Combinatorics via Closed Orbits: Number Theoretic Ramanujan Graphs are not Unique Neighbor Expanders: Explicit Number Theoretic Graphs with Bad Vertex Expansion

 The problem is then to find a subgroup $\Gamma_n$ such that $|Y|$ will be much smaller than $|X|$, or alternatively $[\Gamma':\Gamma'\cap\Gamma_n]$ will be much smaller than $[\Gamma:\Gamma_n]$, which will be an explicit version of Lemma~\ref{lem:small volume in quotient}.
-During the proof we will show that it holds for the Morgenstern graphs using explicit calculations.
+During the proof, we will show that this holds for the Morgenstern graphs using explicit calculations.

 It may be hard to identify the relation between the proof and the general theory, which involves $p$-adic groups.
-After setting some preliminaries we explain some of it in Remark~\ref{rem:explanation of explicit} and later we explain another part of the connection in Subsection~\ref{subsec:explanation of explicit}.
+After setting some preliminaries we explain some of it in Remark~\ref{rem:explanation of explicit}, and later we explain another part of the connection in Subsection~\ref{subsec:explanation of explicit}.

-Throughout the proof we freely use basic number theory in function fields.
+Throughout the proof, we freely use basic number theory in function fields.
 See \cite{rosen2013number} for a good introduction to this subject.

 We start by recalling the construction of the Morgenstern Ramanujan graphs (\cite{morgenstern1994existence}).
-Let $q$ be a odd prime power, with $\F_q$ the corresponding finite field.
+Let $q$ be an odd prime power, with $\F_q$ the corresponding finite field.
 Consider the quaternion algebra $A\left(\F_{q}\left(u\right)\right)$, which has a base $1,i,j,ij$ over $\F_{q}\left(u\right)$, with relations

 where $\epsilon\in\F_{q}$ is a non-square.
 This algebra has a norm